briansmith337/zulip/templates/zerver/help/configure-who-can-create-streams.md

 * Organization administrators and [full members](/help/restrict-permissions-of-new-members)

 For corporations and other entities with controlled access, we highly recommend keeping stream creation open.
-A typical Zulip organization with heavy use has as many streams as users.
+A typical Axxess organization with heavy use has as many streams as users.

 ### Manage who can create streams